Why Trust Me?

 I know what you’re thinking – “that stuff’s out-dated, man!”
 However, it’s as good an introduction as I’ve ever seen to the core Angular concepts, terminology, and documentation, and the contrast between old and new enables a better grasp of modern-day Angular.

-Since you can’t really use Angular today without a thorough grasp of Angular, let’s expand on that with Maximilian’s
+Since you can’t really use Angular today without a thorough grasp of TypeScript, let’s expand on that with Maximilian’s

 Next up, let’s learn Ionic with Paul Halliday’s